jtbgroup/scripts_and_tricks/README.md

 ### > LINUX_mountCifs.sh
 Mounts an external device via cifs as workaround because editing ID3 tags through SMB.
 I use this in combination with KID3

+### > LINUX_replayGain.sh
+Mounts an external device via cifs and recompute replaygain for music files (mp3 and flac).